auca/com.341/Homework.md

 ## Week 1

-1. Prepare for a quiz next by reading Chapter 1 in Operating System Concepts, 10th Edition by Abraham Silberschatz.
+1. Prepare for a quiz next week by reading Chapter 1 in Operating System Concepts, 10th Edition by Abraham Silberschatz.

 2. Read the paper by J. Liedtke, "On Micro-Kernel Construction", Proceedings of